TRADE LICENCE UNIT

 PROCEDURES AND DOCUMENTATION TO BE SUBMITTED

-1. Applicant must submit online to the Trade Licence Unit of the Ministry of Trade and Industry (via TTBizLink) an application for a licence to import such vessel.
+1. Applicant must submit online to the Trade Licence Unit of the Ministry of Trade, Investment and Tourism (via TTBizLink) an application for a licence to import such vessel.

 2. State the description of the vessel, identifying the type and name.